 I CANNOT accept defeat…

 What did Aleksei and his brothers die for then!?
+What did our families sacrifice so much for!?
 Lydia’s thoughts wailed as the cracks in her mask of discipline grew.
-What did the dozens of girls who volunteered and trained with me, who fought alongside me in the wheat fields near Desna River die for!?
+What did the dozens of girls who volunteered and trained with me, who fought alongside me in the wheat fields by the Desna River die for!?

 “There’s no way to turn this around,” Lydia heard another shaky voice behind her.